scams-research/scams-research.github.io/posters/index.md

 title: Posters
 ---

-In the SCAMs@bristol group, we try our baest to make interesting and descriptive posters to present at research meetings.
+In the SCAMs@bristol group, we try our best to make interesting and descriptive posters to present at research meetings.
 You can see some of these posters below.

 <center>